 mixed system Another system is common in academic publications.
-A superscript number is inserted in the text that corresponds with the number of a footnote (located at the bottom of the page) or endnote (located at the end of the chapter or the book).
-Footnotes and endnotes may be numbered per chapter or per book.
+A superscript number is inserted in the text that corresponds with the number of a footnote (at the bottom of the page) or endnote (at the end of the chapter or the book).
+Footnotes and endnotes may be numbered by chapter or by book.
 The footnote or endnote consists of the bibliographical reference in full if there is no reference section or bibliography, or an abbreviated reference if there is.
-Sometimes the bibliographical reference appears in full at the first occurrence and is abbreviated subsequently even if there is a reference section or bibliography.
+Sometimes the bibliographical reference appears in full on the first occurrence and is abbreviated subsequently, even if there is a reference section or bibliography.